At Risk of Losing Your Personal Assets?

 A Director Penalty Notice works in 2 distinct ways.

-1. Where a Director Penalty Notice is, or is likely to be issued, and where BAS & Super returns are up to date, with all returns having been lodged within 3 months of the due date, (even though there is outstanding PAYG and super), a director will be allowed 21 days to comply with the notice to AVOID personal liability for the Company Tax Debt.
+1. Where a Director Penalty Notice is, or is likely to be issued, and where BAS & Super returns are up to date, with all returns having been lodged within 3 months of the due date for lodgement, (even though there is an outstanding PAYG and super debt), a director will be allowed 21 days to comply with the notice to AVOID personal liability for the Company Tax Debt.

 To comply with a Director Penalty Notice and avoid personal liability for a Company tax debt, a Director must, within 21 days of the date on the notice: